Average rate on a 30-year mortgage drops to 6.77%, sliding to lowest level since March

 After jumping to a 23-year high of 7.79% in October, the average rate on a 30-year mortgage has mostly hovered around 7% this year — more than double what it was just three years ago.

-Rates have eased recently as signs of cooling inflation have heightened expectations that the Federal Reserve will cut its benchmark rate as early as September.

-Elevated mortgage rates, which can add hundreds of dollars a month in costs for borrowers, have discouraged home shoppers this year, extending the nation’s housing slump into its third year.
+The elevated mortgage rates, which can add hundreds of dollars a month in costs for borrowers, have discouraged home shoppers this year, extending the nation’s housing slump into its third year.
+Sales of previously occupied U.S. homes fell in May for the third month in a row, and indications are that June saw a pullback as well.

+Mortgage rates have eased recently as signs of cooling inflation have heightened expectations that the Federal Reserve will cut its benchmark rate in September.
+The central bank has been keeping its main interest rate at the highest level in more than two decades in hopes of slowing the economy just enough to get inflation fully under control.

+Home loan rates have eased as the yield on the 10-year Treasury note, which topped 4.7% in late April, has moved lower on hopes of a Fed rate cut.
+It was at 4.17% in midday trading in the bond market.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.